Siv3D/siv3d.docs/en-us/docs/tutorial3/camera2d.md

-# 49. 2D Coordinate Transformation and Camera
+# 49. 2D Camera and Transformations
 Learn how to apply coordinate transformations such as translation, scaling, and rotation to drawing coordinates and mouse cursor coordinates.

 ## 49.1 Applying Offset to Drawing Coordinates (Vec2 Addition)